bitlayer-org/bitlayer-l2/README.md

 # Bitlayer Overview

 Bitlayer is the first Bitcoin security-equivalent layer 2 based on BitVM.
-It consists an EVM compatible chain/sequencer that can map BTC ecological assets and facilitate the entry of BTC users.

-Bitlayer-l2 is the Official Golang implementation of the Bitlayer l2.
-It is a fork of [geth](https://github.com/ethereum/go-ethereum)
+It consists an EVM compatible chain/sequencer(bitlayer-l2) that can map BTC ecological assets and facilitate the entry of BTC users.
+Bitlayer-l2 is a fork of [geth](https://github.com/ethereum/go-ethereum).

 ## Bitlayer’s Value Propositions
 Due to the technical nature of Bitcoin, there exists a trade-off between "Security and Turing completeness" for Bitcoin layer2 solutions.